 actively disengaged workers cost US businesses 34% of their annual salary

-Watch Dave's explanation in this 3-minute video and learn what employee engagement is and why it matters to your business.
-Then calculate the annual cost of disengagement to your organization.
+Watch this 3-minute video to learn what employee engagement is and why it matters to your business.
+Then calculate the annual cost of disengagement to your organization below.

-Actively Engaged Employees: they are passionate, love their jobs, and try to make things better everyday
+Engaged employees are passionate, love their jobs, and try to make things better everyday

-Not Engaged Employees: they are checked out, sleepwalking through the day, and put in hours vs. energy
+Not engaged employees are checked out, sleepwalking through the day, and put in hours vs. energy

-Actively Disengaged Employees: they are miserable people who sabotage projects and undermine coworkers.
+Actively disengaged employees are miserable people who sabotage projects and undermine coworkers.

 Engagement begins when you connect an individual's passion with your mission.